-Oh yeah, and the best thing about these cookies (other than their insane caramel flavor)?
-They’re no-bake!
+Oh yeah, and they’re also no-bake.
 No oven = truly no fuss.

 Healthy Homemade Muesli

 If you’ve never thought of using muesli to make cookies, you’re in for a big treat.

 Compared to plain rolled oats, muesli offers a variety of delicious flavors and textures (making the cookie eating experience all the more fun!).

 Thankfully, there is no hard-fast, serious guide to making tasty muesli, meaning you can switch and swap ingredients with ones you prefer, and get away with it!

 If you’re looking for a simple guide, check out my sugar-free muesli.
 It’s full of crunchy seeds and grains, flavorful nuts, and chewy toasted coconut.

 These caramel protein cookies are the perfect day-to-day healthy cookie–

 They can be made virtually sugar-free if you use fiber syrup instead of honey or rice syrup, and they only require a minimal amount of coconut oil to help the ingredients bind.